Pounds to Cups Calculator

-- 1 pound of butter = 2 cup of butter = 4 sticks
+- 1 pound of butter = 2 cups of butter = 4 sticks;

-- 2 pounds of butter = 4 cup of butter = 8 sticks
+- 2 pounds of butter = 4 cups of butter = 8 sticks.

-If you are cooking pasta for dinner tonight, you may want to look at the dry to cooked pasta converter, to make sure you are using the right measurements.
+If you are cooking pasta for dinner tonight, you may want to look at the dry to cooked pasta converter to ensure you are using the correct measurements.